Princess Haya bint Hussein: International Federation for Equestrian Sports (FEI)

 Princess Haya participated in the 2002 FEI World Equestrian Games at Jerez de la Frontera in Spain, and represented Jordan at the FEI General Assembly on several occasions.
 She was elected president of the International Federation for Equestrian Sports (FEI) in 2006 for an initial four-year term in the FEI's first contested presidential race.
 In 2010, she became the first sitting FEI president to be challenged in a re-election bid.
 She succeeded, however, in winning a second and final four-year term, receiving 75 percent of the vote to soundly defeat her two European rivals.
 Nonetheless, during the FEI's campaign to eliminate doping and horse abuse in equestrian sport, Princess Haya's husband and stepson were both convicted by the FEI in 2009 for serious doping violations.
-Princess Haya ceded presidential powers to a senior colleague for the FEI disciplinary processes on the matter.
+Princess Haya ceded presidential powers to a senior colleague for the FEI disciplinary processes on the matter, officially stepping down from her position in 2014.
 She later complained that the issue would be used to "injure and damage the reputations of myself and my family".

 Princess Haya frequently appeared, along with her husband, at Royal Ascot, the Epsom Derby and other highlights of the English equestrian calendar; both were reported to have been friendly with Queen Elizabeth II.